matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

 user chose to reject the transfer).
 The event has `replacement_id` equal to the `replacement_id` of the `m.call.replaces` event that initiated the transfer.

-On receiving this, the transferor aborts the transfer process and informs the user that the call transfer was rejected, and by which party.
+On receiving this, the transferor aborts the transfer process and informs the transferor user that the call transfer was rejected, and by which party.
 There is no explicit event to accept the transfer.

 ## Potential issues
 A call transfer is fairly complex and involves a lot of round-trips and state on clients, and